Dark Shadows: Comics

 From March 14, 1971, to March 11, 1972, the Newspaper Enterprise Association syndicated a Dark Shadows comic strip by illustrator Kenneth Bruce Bald (credited as "K. Bruce" because of contractual obligations) to dozens of newspapers across the United States.
 In 1996, Pomegranate Press, Ltd. published Dark Shadows: The Comic Strip Book (ISBN 0-938817-39-6), which collected the entire 52-week run of the daily and Sunday strip.

-Gold Key Comics released 35 issues of a regular Dark Shadows comic book, mostly written by John Warner, which ran for years after the cancellation of the series on ABC (1969–1976); and in 1991, Innovation Publishing released a short-lived comic book series based on the NBC-TV revival show.
+Gold Key Comics released 35 issues of a regular Dark Shadows comic book, mostly written by John Warner, which ran for years after the cancellation of the series on ABC (1969–1976).
+George Wilson drew several covers for the comic book series.
+In 1991, Innovation Publishing released a short-lived comic book series based on the NBC-TV revival show.
 Hermes Press has released a five-volume archive reprint series of the Gold Key series in 2010–2011.
 Additionally, Dynamite Entertainment launched a new monthly series of Dark Shadows comic books in October 2011.